Operating Expense ‘Gross-Up’ Clauses: When They’re Fair (and When They’re Not)

 - The landlord “grosses up” janitorial as if the building were 95% occupied.

-- Tenants then pay their proportionate share of the grossed-up number.
+- Tenants then pay their proportionate — pro rata, "in proportion" to their fractional share (LII Wex: pro rata) — share of the grossed-up number.

-Gross-up is most common in modified gross and office leases (see /blog/modified-gross-base-year), but it can also appear in NNN structures.
+Gross-up is most common in modified gross and office leases (see the modified gross base-year guide), but it can also appear in NNN structures.

 When gross-up is reasonable